 Prevention: P260 Do not breathe mist, vapors, spray.
 P271 Use only outdoors or in a well-ventilated area.
-P285 In case of inadequate ventilation wear respiratory protection.
+P284 Wear respiratory protection.
 P280 Wear protective gloves/ protective clothing / eye protection/ face protection.
 P264 Wash exposed area with plenty of water and soap thoroughly after handling.
 P272 Contaminated work clothing should not be allowed out of the workplace.
-Response: P304 + P341 IF INHALED: If breathing is difficult, remove victim to fresh air and keep at rest in a position comfortable for breathing.
-P342 + P311 If experiencing respiratory symptoms: Call a POISON CENTER or doctor/physician.
+P273 Avoid release to the environment.
+Response: P304 + P340 + P310 IF INHALED: Remove victim to fresh air and keep at rest in a position comfortable for breathing.
+Immediately call a POISON CENTER or doctor/physician.
+P320 Specific treatment is urgent.
 P302 + P352 IF ON SKIN: Wash with plenty of soap and water.
 P333 + P313 If skin irritation or rash occurs: Get medical advice/attention.
 P362 Take off contaminated clothing and wash before reuse.
 P305 + P351 + P338 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
 P337 + P313 If eye irritation persists: Get medical advice/attention.
-Storage: P403 + P233 P405 Store in a well-ventilated place.
+P391 Collect Spillage Storage: P403 + P233 P405 Store in a well-ventilated place.
 Keep container tightly closed.
 Store locked up.